-Please click here for a list of posts relating to cases in which Honenu provided legal counsel to victims of antisemitic attacks in Jerusalem and here for a list of posts relating to the May 2021 Arab rioting throughout Israel.
+Please click here for a list of posts relating to cases in which Honenu provided legal counsel to victims of antisemitic attacks in Jerusalem, and click here for a list of posts relating to the May 2021 Arab rioting throughout Israel.

 Tuesday, February 7, 2023, 8:08 Avia and Shahar Anteman, who were brutally attacked in Beit HaHoshen, overlooking the Temple Mount, immediately after their engagement in May 2021, are suing two of the terrorists who attacked them for 1,950,000 NIS.
 Honenu Attorney Chayim Bleicher filed a civil suit on the Antemans’ behalf at the Jerusalem District Court against Nawaf Abu al-Hawe and Rami Salah al-Din.